ProbablyNotLime/dwm-dotfiles/README.md

 ![ss2](Screenshot_2021-01-15_21-12-29.png)

 ### Important!
-All of the patches .dif files is included in the repo (I use .xprofile to autostart)
+All of the patches .diff files is included in the repo (I use .xprofile to autostart)

 # Thanks